semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

       # Run the "semgrep ci" command on the command line of the docker image.
       - run: semgrep ci
         env:
-           # Define rules to scan with through the SEMGREP_RULES environment variable.
+           # Add the rules that Semgrep uses by setting the SEMGREP_RULES environment variable.
            SEMGREP_RULES: p/default # more at semgrep.dev/explore
            # Uncomment SEMGREP_TIMEOUT to set this job's timeout (in seconds):
            # Default timeout is 1800 seconds (30 minutes).